Geothermal heat pump connection in a new home foundation

 Advances in Energy Efficiency.

 Developments over the past 30 years in air-source heat pumps have delivered 1.5 to 2 times more in energy savings.
 A few of these tweaked units are the reverse cycle chiller, the cold climate heat pump, and the all-climate heat pump.
+One of these may be specifically more appropriate to your area than others.

 What is a Reverse Cycle Chiller (RCC)?

 Best for homes that use electricity rather than gas, these units allow homeowners the flexibility to choose between air distribution systems.
-Want a radiant floor system?
+Want a radiant (heated) floor system?
 No problem.
 How about a forced air system pumped into multiple zones?
 Ditto.

 A large, insulated water tank is integral to the RCC.
 The pump cools or heats the water, depending on the season.
-In the winter, coils can deliver hot water to a radiant floor system.
+In the winter, coils can deliver hot water to a radiant floorfloor system.

 Some employ a Refrigeration Heat Reclaimer (RHR).
 It operates in a similar fashion to a desuperheater coil.